 1= has done distance

 2 = 30%+

 0 = <25%

 2 = 55+

 0 = <45

-Once all the numbers are crunched we total up the scores and rank them from 1-24 and assign stars using a normal distribution curve.
-But just because we’re nerds, doesn’t mean we know what we’re doing; perhaps just go with your favourite color!
+Once all the numbers are crunched, we total up the scores and rank them from 1-24 and assign stars using a normal distribution curve.
+But just because we’re nerds, doesn’t mean we know what we’re doing; you could also just go for your favourite color!